-Note: smartd wakes up at every configured Check Interval.
-It checks the times configured in Tasks \rightarrow S.M.A.R.T.
-Tests to see if any tests should be run.
+Note: smartd wakes up at the configured Check Interval.
+It checks the times configured in $Tasks \rightarrow S.M.A.R.T.$ Tests to see whether tests should be run.
 Since the smallest time increment for a test is an hour (60 minutes), it does not make sense to set a Check Interval value higher than 60 minutes.
-For example, if the Check Interval is set to 120 minutes and the smart test to every hour, the test will only be run every two hours because the daemon only wakes up every two hours.
+For example, if the Check Interval is set to 120 minutes and the smart test to every hour, the test will only be run every two hours because smartd only wakes up every two hours.